SeanMcNallie/chicken-cheese-bread-lettuce/README.md

 *As a user, I can save my own recipes to my profile *As a user, I can create and save grocery shopping lists

+# Technologies Used
+HTML
+CSS
+Tailwind CSS
+JS
+Sequelize
+Node.js
+Express.js
+Handlebars.js
+Bcrypt
+Heroku
+Edamam Food Recipes API
+Spoonacular API
+Vue.js

-#Screenshots of Application In Use
+# Screenshots of Application In Use

 Homepage: